An Unnatural History of Britain: In Search of Our Obscure and Non-native Species

 Helen Coffey

-Part climate-change investigation, part travel memoir, 'Zero Altitude' follows top travel journalist Helen Coffey as she journeys as far as she can – all without getting on a single flight.
-Among trips by train, boat and bike, she meets climate experts and activists at the forefront of the burgeoning flight-free movement.
-Over the course of a year, she discovers that keeping both feet on the ground is not only possible but that it is also an ...
+Now is the perfect time to pause and take stock of our toxic relationship with flying.
+Part climate-change investigation, part travel memoir, Zero Altitude follows Helen Coffey as she journeys as far as she can in the course of her job as a top travel journalist – all without getting on a single flight.
+Between trips by train, car, boat and bike, she meets climate experts and activists at the forefront of the burgeoning flight-free movement.
+Over the course of her travels, she discovers that keeping both feet on the ground is not only possible but that it can be an exhilarating opportunity for adventure.
+Her book is brimming with tips and ideas for swapping the middle seat for the open road.

 Machines Behaving Badly: The Morality of AI